- Home

 The Golden Thread of Professional Development

-We deliver the “golden thread” of professional development based on the DfE’s rigorous evidence-based frameworks such as for Initial Teacher Training (ITT) the Core Content Framework (CCF) for trainee teachers, the Early Career Framework (ECF) for ECTs and Mentors and a wide range of specialist and leadership National Professional Qualification (NPQ) frameworks for middle and senior leaders, headteachers, and executive leaders.
-We are also preparing to deliver the new ITTECF in September 2025, helping to support teachers to develop expertise across the initial three year period.
+We deliver the “golden thread” of professional development based on the DfE’s rigorous evidence-based frameworks such as for the new ITTECF for ECTs and Mentors helping to support teachers to develop expertise across the initial three year period.
+We also follow the specialist and leadership National Professional Qualification (NPQ) frameworks for middle and senior leaders, headteachers, and executive leaders.
 We have a wealth of experience as an Appropriate Body (AB) implementing the Statutory Guidance and quality assuring teacher induction for thousands of ECTs each year.
 Recent AB reforms have led to Teaching School Hubs becoming the main provider of appropriate body services in the country.

 Strengthening and Simplifying School Improvement